 Uniforms - $250 approximately

-Other Expenses - Students must provide a suitable uniform, transfer belt, duty shoes, name tags and OC badge.
+Other Expenses - Students must provide a suitable uniform, duty shoes, name tags and OC badge.
 Students are responsible for their own transportation.

 Practicum, Extern and Clinical Experiences

 Practicum, extern and clinical experiences are an integral part of health and social services programs.
 Locations are throughout the Okanagan Valley.
 Students must arrange for their own transportation to and from practicum, extern and clinical sites.
 In most cases, that means a driving license and access to a reliable vehicle is required.
 Travel expenses are the student's responsibility.